brielin/Popcorn/README.md

 python -m popcorn compute -h
 python -m popcorn fit -h

+Output:
+Popcorn reports the common-SNP observed scale (Val (Obs)) heritability (h^2) for both populations (h1^2 and h2^2), the genetic effect or genetic impact correlation (pge or pgi), and the standard error of these estimates (SE).
+If a transormation to the underlying liability scale is requested, it also outputs the value on the liability scale (Val (Lia)).
+Popcorn also computes Z-scores and p-values corresponding to these Z-scores.
+In the case of heritability, the p-value reported is for a test that the heritability is *greater than 0*: P(h^2 > 0.0).
+In the case of genetic correlation the p-value reported is for a test that the genetic correlation is *less than 1.0*: P(pg < 1.0).

 Dependences:
 Popcorn was developed using the following external python libraries.
 If you experience problems running Popcorn, try updating your libraries,